node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ### Starting Node-RED

-Due to the constrained memory available on the Raspberry Pi, it is necesary to run Node-RED with the `node-red-pi` command.
+Due to the constrained memory available on the Raspberry Pi, it is necessary to run Node-RED with the `node-red-pi` command.
 This allows an additional argument to be provided that sets at what point Node.js will begin to free up unused memory.